taylrj/Study/PITCHME.md

 ---

-## What problems does GraphQL solve ? (/)
+## What problems does GraphQL solve ?
+(2/4)

 - Versioning
   - solution:
-    - Just add new fields without removing the old ones, because we have a graph and we can flexibly grow the graph by adding more nodes
+    - Add new fields without removing the old ones, because we have a graph and we can flexibly grow the graph by adding more nodes
     - Leave paths on the graph for old APIs and introduce new ones without labeling them as new versions

 ---

-## What problems does GraphQL solve ? (/)
+## What problems does GraphQL solve ?
+(3/4)

 - Over-fetching
   - solution:
     - Having a client request language means that the clients will be in control
     - They can ask for exactly what they need and the server will reply with exactly what that they’re asking for

+---

+## What problems does GraphQL solve ?
+(4/4)

+- Clients dependency on servers
+  - solution:
+    - The runtime layer defines a generic graph-based schema
+    - Client applications who speak GraphQL can query that schema within its capabilities
+    - The runtime layer will do the communication with the two different data services
+    - This is how GraphQL first isolates the clients from needing to communicate in multiple languages

+---

+## What’s the core principles of Relay ? (/)

+- Storage and caching
+- Object identification
+- The connection model

+---

+## What’s the core principles of Relay ? (/)

+- Storage and caching
+  - Relay uses a single client-side data store called **_Relay Store_**
+  - In front of Relay Store : **_Queue Store_** manages the inflight changes to the data
+    - optimistic update
+    - rollbacks : remove the faulty object from the Queue Store
+  - Behind of Relay Store : **_Cache layer_**, which can be any storage engine (e.g. localStorage)

 ---